aptech/docs/docs/CR-gdaLoad.rst

             :widths: auto

             "0", "do not rename a variable retrieved from the data file when copying it into the workspace."
-            "1", "rename variables retrieved from the data file when copying theminto the workspace if there are name conflicts with existing variables, which may not be modified."
+            "1", "rename variables retrieved from the data file when copying them into the workspace if there are name conflicts with existing variables, which may not be modified."

     :type rename: scalar